 To perfect this look, you next want to pay attention to your arms.

-Women, on the other hand, should keep their arms away from their body to avoid a “smooshing” effect.
-This can mean lifting the arm slightly away, or for the very sleekest look, resting a hand on the hip.
+Women should keep their arms away from their bodies to avoid a “smooshing” effect (when your body and arms become a blob).
+This can mean lifting the arm slightly away or resting a hand on the hip for the sleekest look.

 As a rule of thumb, whatever is closest to the camera will look the biggest.
 So if you really, really want slender arms in your shot, you can also push your elbows backward slightly, creating distance between them and the camera.